Disposable Medical Sensors & Flexible Circuit Solutions

 The Anatomy of Disposable Medical Sensors

-Medical sensor can be made up of many different components and are generally comprised of: a circuit, patient attachment layer and electronics.
+Medical sensors can be made up of many different components and are generally comprised of: a circuit, patient attachment layer and electronics.
 The disposable medical sensors must adhere directly to a patient’s skin to function properly.
 This connection provides an electrical bond, and in some instances, a mechanical bond as well.
 The circuit, which is made of a thin flexible layer of either polyester or polyimide provides the pathway between the individual and the electronics.
 The electronics includes the proprietary mechanisms for detecting, monitoring and discerning the various human conditions.

 Medical Circuit Attachment Via Hydrogels